Deep Learning Based 3D Segmentation: A Survey: 3D Instance Segmentation

-Proposal-free methods learn feature embedding for each point and then apply clustering to obtain defintive 3D instance labels (see Fig.\ref{fig8}) breaking down the task into two main challenges.
-From the embedding learning point of a view, these methods can be roughly subdivided into three categories: \emph{multi-embedding learning}, \emph{2D embedding propagation} and \emph{multi-task learning}.
+Proposal-free methods learn feature embeddings for each point and then apply clustering to obtain definitive 3D instance labels as shown in Figure~\ref{instancesegmentation}, breaking down the task into two main challenges.
+From the embedding learning point of view, these methods can be roughly subdivided into five categories: 2D embedding-based, multi-task learning, clustering-based, dynamic convolution-based and dynamic transformer-based.

-\textbf{Multi-embedding learning:} methods like MASC \cite{liu2019masc} rely on high performance of the SSCN \cite{graham20183d} to predict the similarity embedding between neighboring points at multiple scales and semantic topology.
-A simple yet effective clustering \cite{liu2018affinity} is adapted to segment points into instances based on the two types of learned embeddings.
-MTML \cite{lahoud20193d} learns two sets of feature embeddings, including the feature embedding unique to every instance and the direction embedding that orients the instance center, which provides a stronger grouping force.
-Similarly, PointGroup \cite{jiang2020pointgroup} groups points into different clusters based on the original coordinate embedding space and the shifted coordinate embedding space.
-In addition, the proposed ScoreNet guides the proper cluster selection.

-\textbf{2D embedding propagation methods:}~An example of these methods is the 3D-BEVIS \cite{elich20193d} that learns 2D global instance embedding with a bird’s-eye-view of the full scene.
-It then propagates the learned embedding onto point clouds by DGCN \cite{wang2019dynamic}.
-Another example is PanopticFusion \cite{narita2019panopticfusion} which predicts pixel-wise instance labels by 2D instance segmentation network Mask R-CNN \cite{he2017mask} for RGB frames and integrates the learned labels into 3D volumes.
+\textbf{2D embedding based strategies:}~One example is 3D-BEVIS~\cite{elich20193d}, which learns a 2D global instance embedding from a bird’s-eye view of the entire scene and then propagates this embedding onto point clouds using DGCNN~\cite{wang2019dynamic}.
+Another example is PanopticFusion~\cite{narita2019panopticfusion}, which employs the 2D instance segmentation network Mask R-CNN~\cite{he2017mask} to predict pixel-wise instance labels for RGB frames and then incorporates these predicted labels into 3D volumes.